wiasliaw/blog-content/Resume.md

 - Research in Upgradeable contracts, including Transparency Proxy, UUPS and Diamond Proxy.
 - Developing in ERC20 staking and ERC721 marketplace.

-### Anonymous Defi Protocol
+### Pencils Protocol
-*Blockchain Developer (Remote, 2024/05 – present)*
+*Blockchain Developer (Remote, 2024/05 – 2025/01)*
-- Research in Lending, Dex, Auction protocol and etc.
+- Research in Lending, DEX, Auction protocol and etc.
 - Design, develop, test, deploy and upgrade a protocol focused on leveraged yield farming.
 - Maintain security, including audit, for a protocol with over 100 million TVL.